-It’s made me wonder, if she will have memories of me and that got me thinking of ways on how to be an unforgettable grandparent to her.
+It’s made me wonder, if she will have memories of me and that got me thinking of ways of creating memories for grandchildren.

 I have no idea how long I’ll be in my grandchildren’s’ lives but I do hope that I can create memories with them that they have for the rest of their lives.
-To that end, I’ve created this short list to help me and you get started.
+To that end, I’ve created these grandparenting tips to help you and I get started.

 I was always a little different as a parent.
 My grown kids still have a lot of laughs at some of the things they experienced growing up.
 My kitchen was always a laboratory for experiments with food.
 Lentil loaf and tofu-anything are things they just can’t seem to forget.